'It feels sneaky': Virginia lawmakers allocated $6.5 million to adult special education students - but disability advocates say there's a loophole - News Break

 'It feels sneaky': Virginia lawmakers allocated $6.5 million to adult special education students - but disability advocates say there's a loophole

 Virtual school was tough for T.Q.
-Jackson, an autistic 21-year old from Prince Edward County, about an hour south of Richmond.
+Jackson, an autistic 21-year-old from Prince Edward County, about an hour southwest of Richmond.
 He normally attends school at the Faison Center in Richmond, which specializes in working with students with autism to get an education better suited for their needs than public school can provide.
-His grandmother, Catherine Smith, says he basically lost an entire year of learning during the pandemic.starexponent.com
+His grandmother, Catherine Smith, says he basically lost an entire year of learning during the pandemic.richmond.com

 Comments / 0